Node-RED: Lecture 2 – Building your first flows

 Figure 2.4 Give the comment a name and add any info you want in the text box

 Ok, now let’s add the first node that actually does something, an inject node.
 The inject node is used to generate input into a flow and is one of the first nodes in the node palette under input.
-If you drag and drop an inject node onto the flow workspace, and then look at the info tab, you’ll see the documentation for the inject node.
+If you drag and drop an inject node onto the flow workspace, and then look at the help tab, you’ll see the documentation for the inject node.
 Note that the name of the node on the workspace changes from inject to timestamp, because the default behaviour for the node is to inject a timestamp – the current time in milliseconds since January 1, 1970.

 Fig 2.5 The inject node allows you to insert events as messages, defaulting to a timestamp